osu-tournament-rating/otr-docs/docs/topics/Score-Modifications.md

 The o!TR team manipulates raw match data in the following ways:

 * Multiplies all score values that have the [`EZ` modifier](https://osu.ppy.sh/wiki/en/Gameplay/Game_modifier/Easy) by **1.75x**.

-## Removal of user information

-At this time, the o!TR team does not provide a mechanism for removing a user's information.
-Users who close or [delete their osu! account](https://osu.ppy.sh/wiki/en/Help_centre/Account#account-deletion) may have their data automatically removed or anonymized from our systems without any formal request to us.